outcomesinsights/conceptql/doc/spec.md

 }
 ```

-#### Temporal Nodes and Person Streams
+#### Temporal Operators and Person Streams
 Person streams carry a patient's date of birth in their date columns.
-This makes them almost useless when they are part of the L stream of a temporal node.
+This makes them almost useless when they are part of the L stream of a temporal operator.
 But person streams are useful as the R stream.
 By ```time_window```ing the patient's date of birth, we can filter based on the patient's age like so:
 ```ConceptQL
 # All MIs that occurred after a male patient's 50th birthday
 {